2021-22 Bronze and Silver Enrolments are open

 What’s it all about?

-You design your own programme and do an activity for each section for an average of an hour a week, outside of curriculum time.
+You design your own programme and do an activity for the volunteering, physical and skills sections for an average of an hour a week, outside of mandatory curriculum time.
+There is also an expedition to do and, at Gold, a Residential.
 You have until your 25th birthday to complete activities for a Bronze, Silver or Gold Award.

 How old do I need to be and what are the timescales?

-Bronze Awards can now be started in Yr9 and Silver in Yr10, so long as the young person is (respectively) 14 or 15 by the end of the August of that academic year.
-No Gold activity can start before the 16th Birthday.
+Bronze Awards can now be started on 1/6 before Yr9 and Silver on 1/6 before Yr10, so long as the young person is (respectively) 14 or 15 by the end of the August of that academic year.
+No Gold activity can start before the 16th Birthday other than Expedition training. .

 The Sections you will need to do